Five opportunities that exist in any situation

 A hand, with 5 fingers

-We know that problems contain opportunities.
+We’ve seen that problems contain opportunities.
 And we know that finding these opportunities will bring us more of the inspiration that matters so much in this time of change

 It turns out there are five types.

-1. Sometimes ignoring a problem will be appropriate, simply because we have limited resources and other priorities matter more.
+1. Sometimes ignoring a problem will be appropriate, simply because we have limited resources and other priorities that matter more.
 Sometimes taking no action will send an important message to employees, suppliers, customers, or other stakeholders.
 Sometimes doing nothing is appropriate so that other people will step up to their responsibilities.
-And in some situations the best we can do is to choose which problem we want to live with.
+And in some situations the best we can manage is to choose which problem we want to live with.

 Whenever we face a new issue our first question should always be “Is this important enough to do something about?
-Does it matter?
-Is it a priority for me?”
+Does it matter, is it a priority for me?”

-If we decide that it is important to take action there are then three more types of outcome we might try to create:
+If we decide that it is important to take action then there are three more types of outcome we might try to create:

 As Sun Tzu said, “The greatest victory is that which requires no battle.”
 The greatest general is the one who defeats the enemy without fighting.